ABOUT CARLISLE EVENTS

 carried on his dad’s “Life is Good” mentality.
 As the 21st century rolls forward, Bill Miller Jr., continues to be with the company, as does his son and Lance’s long-time friend, Bill Miller, III.
-What started as a pair of swap meets in the mid to late ‘70s has spawned specialty show after specialty show.
+What started as a pair of automotive flea markets in the mid to late ‘70s has spawned specialty show after specialty show.
 Events now include Carlisle Import & Performance,

 Carlisle Ford Nationals, Carlisle Chevrolet Nationals, Carlisle Chrysler Nationals, Carlisle Hurst Nationals, Carlisle Truck Nationals and Corvettes at Carlisle.

 To date, Carlisle Events hosts or is part of 12 events and four collector car auctions.
 By popular demand, the auction portion of